 Their behavior lets us know what they are feeling or their current state of emotion.

-Dog burying its head in its owner is normal but when it gets out of the ordinary it may be an act of caution.
+A dog burying its head in its owner is average, but when it gets out of the ordinary, it may be an act of caution.

 Dogs bury their heads in you to express their love.
 It does it to feel comfortable by staying close to the owner.
-Also when showing empathy.
+Also, when showing empathy.
 Being fearful is another reason for this type of behavior.
 Sometimes separation anxiety makes the dog do so.
-To alert its owner of upcoming danger.
+To alert its owner of impending danger.

-To know about your dog’s behavior you need to know details.
+To know about your dog’s behavior, you need to know the details.
 In that case, this article might help.

 Why Does Your Dog Bury Its Head in You?

 Dogs have many ways to express themselves.
 Sometimes they express them in unusual ways.
 You may see dogs lay on you, jump, bark, or roll on the floor.

 Like these, they are burying their head in you is also an expected behavior.
 You might not see this behavior in every dog because each is different.
 Each of them has a distinct personality, temperament, and nature.

 It will take time for you to know which behaviors of theirs are normal for them and which are unexpected for them.

 There is a difference between a dog that always buries its head in you and a dog that recently adopted this behavior.